transcelerate/ddf-home/faq.md

 <details>
 <summary>What are the options to getting access to the SDR reference implementation?</summary>
 <p></p>
-The SDR reference implementation is available in a shared environment and populated with sample study definition data in order to provide a working environment to demonstrate functionality and upstream and downstream system connectivity.
+The SDR reference implementation is available in an Azure shared environment, and is populated with sample study definition data in order to provide a working environment to demonstrate functionality and upstream and downstream system connectivity.
 <p></p>
+While a particular cloud platform was needed for this test environment, users can deploy the SDR Reference Implementation and ultimately the SDR in any cloud environment they wish.
+<p></p>
-The code and configurations is available by means of an open source license, enabling production deployments by customers, such as vendors or individual pharmaceutical companies.
+The code and configurations is also available by means of an open source license, enabling production deployments by customers, such as vendors or individual pharmaceutical companies.
 <p></p>
 Several potential deployment options are available, recognizing that sponsors may choose to adopt only specific elements of the minimal viable product (MVP) and subsequent releases of the SDR.
 Benefit realization will vary depending on the deployment option selected and implementation details.
 <p></p>